Email FacebookTwitterMenu burgerClose thin

 Why You Should Not Rely on Social Security Alone

 On top of that, many older Americans are carrying more debt, which will eat into their Social Security income.
-So when you’re creating a retirement plan as a couple, financial experts will advise to assess your financial situation and make adjustments accordingly.
+So when you’re creating a retirement plan as a couple, financial experts often advise assessing your financial situation and making adjustments accordingly.

-Regardless of your income level, mapping out your financial situation is a smart way to prepare for retirement.
-This big picture perspective will help you be more intentional with how much money you are putting into your retirement savings and avoid a possible income gap later in life if your needs outpace your savings.
+Regardless of your income level, it’s important to know how much a married couple needs to retire.
+And mapping out your financial situation is a smart way to prepare for retirement.
+This big picture perspective will help you be more intentional with how much money you are putting into your retirement savings, so you can work to avoid a possible income gap later in life if your needs outpace your savings.

 Bottom Line